Lucas College and Graduate School of Business

 The Lucas College and Graduate School of Business is one of San Jose State University's schools and colleges.
 Lucas College is the largest Business school in Silicon Valley with firms in the area employing more of its graduates than from any other university in the United States.
+80% of graduates are employed in the Valley.
+In 2025, Poets&Quants For Undergrads recognized the school as the #1 ranked public undergraduate business school within the California State University (CSU) system and a top 100 undergraduate business program in the nation.
+In 2010, the school appeared in Forbes' ranking of the top 20 "Colleges that will make you rich".

+History

+The college was founded as the Department of Commerce in 1928, with the mission statement of "[making] this department one which will attract not only those who especially desire business proficiency as a vocational objective but also teachers who have been notably lacking in clerical accuracy and are thereby handicapped when confronted with blanks and schedules for official data".
+The department was organized by four teachers, led by Elmer H. Staffelbach, and only two areas of study were offered, secretarial training and accountancy.

+By 1950, the Department of Commerce had grown to a staff of 40 that supported 7 majors and had a student body of 1,528, nearly a fifth of the entire student body.

-Lucas college was founded in 1928 and accredited by the Association to Advance Collegiate Schools of Business in 1967.
-The college was named after Donald Lucas and his wife Sally Lucas.
+The school became accredited by the Association to Advance Collegiate Schools of Business in 1967.

+In 2006, the school was renamed in honor of Donald Lucas and his wife Sally Lucas.
 Donald graduated with a Bachelor of Science degree in Marketing in 1957.
 Sally graduated with a Bachelor of Arts in Education degree in 1959.
 Donald created the Lucas Dealership Group and the Lucas Trust Ventures, which focused in the business of automobiles and real estate, respectively.
-Both companies have several locations throughout the San Francisco Bay area.
+Both companies have several locations throughout the San Francisco Bay Area.
 The college was named after the couple for their generous donation, history of philanthropy, and successful careers in Business and Education.
-80% of graduates are employed in the Valley.
-In 2010, the school appeared in Forbes' ranking of the top 20 "Colleges that will make you rich".

 Academics

-The Lucas College and Graduate School of Business serves over 6,000 students (5,500 undergraduate and 650 graduate students), consists of six departments (Accounting and Finance, School of Global Innovation and Leadership, School of Management, Management Information Systems, Marketing, and the Donald and Sally Lucas Graduate School of Business), and offers 27 types of degrees (13 undergraduate disciplines, 4 graduate disciplines, 2 academic minors, and 8 academic certificates).
+The Lucas College and Graduate School of Business serves over 6,000 students (5,923 undergraduate and 405 graduate students), consists of six departments and offers 29 types of degrees (13 undergraduate disciplines, 5 graduate disciplines, 2 academic minors, and 9 academic certificates).